2013 Pearcey Medal

 Senator Kate Lundy and Dr Alex Zelinsky

 Dr. Alexander Zelinsky is a well-known scientist, specialising in robotics and computer vision and is widely recognised as an innovator in human-machine interaction.
-He has worked as an academic, CEO/Founder of a successful high-tech start-up, as a scientist at CSIRO and now Chief Defence Scientist and head of the Defence Science and Technology Organisation.
+He has worked as an academic, CEO/Founder of a successful high-tech start-up, as a scientist at CSIRO and Chief Defence Scientist and head of the Defence Science and Technology Organisation until November 2018.

 Dr Alex Zelinsky AO

 Prior to DSTO, Alex was a senior Executive at CSIRO, where he served as Director of the ICT Centre (2004-09), and Group Executive of Information Sciences (2009-12).
 Alex co-founded Seeing Machines in June 2000, a company dedicated to the commercialisation of computer vision systems and which is publicly listed on the London Stock Exchange.
 The technology commercialised by Seeing Machines was developed at the Australian National University where Dr. Zelinsky was Professor and Head of the Department of Systems Engineering (1996-2000).
 The Seeing Machines products are used globally with extensive application in the area of Driver/operator safety in harsh mine environments.

 Prior to joining the Australian National University, Dr. Zelinsky worked as an academic at the University Wollongong (1984-1991) having graduated earlier from this institution with a BSc as well as his PhD.
 He then worked as a research scientist in the Electrotechnical Laboratory, Japan (1992-1995).
 Dr. Zelinsky is an active member of the robotics community and has served on the editorial boards of the International Journal of Robotics Research and IEEE Robotics and Automation Magazine, he also founded the Field & Services Robotics conference series.